harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 #### How do I share data between steps in a CI stage?

-We could use shared paths to allow steps within a stage to share data each other.
+We could use shared paths to allow steps within a stage to share data with each other.
 You can specify custom paths for data sharing or cache purposes.
+For more details on this please refer to https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages

 #### Is it possible to use different build infrastructures within a pipeline?